 1. Make Sure Everything Is As It Should Be

 A lot can happen in a decade, so you might want to schedule a 10-year reunion visit with your plastic surgeon just to make sure there aren’t any safety or medical concerns with your implants.
-While some implants may need to be replaced at this time, not all will.
-Your plastic surgeon can determine whether or not yours do.

 Breast augmentation has been around for so long that many people have come to associate it with an almost iconic American look, where exaggerated breasts prevail.
 But the truth is that bigger is really not always better and today’s breast enhancement trends are much more modest and in favor of a subtle, natural look.
 Here are just a few of the reasons why smaller breast implants are so on-trend right now.